Finding yourself through travel is a rite of passage today. Once that’s increasingly prevalent as travel becomes more accessible to more people.

 Regardless, to have a transformative travel experience, pay attention to the inner journey as much as the outer journey—before, during and after your trip.
 Here are a few things to remember on your next adventure.

 Journal and self-reflect.
 The act of writing itself (vs digital documentation) serves as a mindfulness exercise and powerful memory-maker.
 No matter where you are or whom you’re traveling with, you can almost always take a few minutes out of the day to journal.
 Simply writing down what you did and saw is a good starting place.
 But to foster self-discovery, dive into what you’re feeling and experiencing as a result of your travels.
-Not sure how to start?
-Download these free travel journal prompts.

 Also read: The Ultimate Guide to Travel Journaling